Southerner (New Zealand train)

-The Southerner was a passenger express train in New Zealand's South Island between Christchurch and Invercargill along the South Island Main Trunk, that ran from 1970 to 2002.
+The Southerner was a passenger express train in New Zealand's South Island between Christchurch and Invercargill along the South Island Main Trunk, that ran from Tuesday 1 December 1970 to Sunday 10 February 2002.
 It was one of the premier passenger trains in New Zealand and its existence made Invercargill the southernmost passenger station in the world.
+The service returned for a limited time in May 2025.

 Before the Southerner

 Express passenger trains on the South Island Main Trunk were some of the last services to be hauled by steam locomotives in New Zealand.
 These services, especially in the late 19th century and early 20th century, were the flagships of the passenger network and received the newest and best motive power and rolling stock.
 In the mid-20th century, these expresses were augmented by evening railcars between Christchurch and Dunedin.

 Introduction

-By the late 1960s steam locomotives had been phased out from the North Island, and a serious effort was being made to replace steam locomotives with diesel-electric locomotives in the South Island.
+By the late 1960s, steam locomotives had been phased out from the North Island, and a serious effort was being made to replace steam locomotives with diesel-electric locomotives in the South Island.
 The introduction of the DJ class in 1968 sealed the fate of steam, and in May 1969 plans were announced to introduce a premier diesel-hauled express to replace the South Island Limited between Christchurch, Dunedin, and Invercargill.
 Named the Southerner, it would be hauled by members of the then new DJ class, and unlike the steam-hauled expresses, it would not carry mail.
-It began service on 1 December 1970.
+It began service on Monday 1 December 1970.

 The business model behind the Southerner was a limited-stop service, halting only at major towns, with feeder bus services to smaller towns that had been bypassed.
 The reintroduction of buffet carriages, the first time since the removal of dining carriages in the 1930s as an economy measure also eliminated the refreshment stops which added time and inconvenience to the journey.
 The Southerner was a single-class train using former first-class carriages.
 As a result, all passengers enjoyed wide reclining seats arranged two-and-one; significantly greater comfort than other rail or bus options provided at the time.

 Initially, it was planned to use two DG class locomotives to haul the train.
 When the service was introduced, a single DJ class locomotive was used.

 Despite the introduction of the Southerner, steam-hauled expresses continued to operate on Friday and Sunday evenings for almost 11 months; the last running on 26 October 1971.
 This was the last regularly scheduled steam-hauled revenue service in New Zealand.
 The service was replaced with a diesel-hauled train, which continued until 1979.
 The evening railcars lasted a few years longer, but the age of the Vulcan railcars was becoming increasingly obvious and the service was cancelled in April 1976 without replacement.
 After 1979, the Southerner was the only long-distance passenger service on the South Island Main Trunk.